 - Signing bonuses an employer pays for signing or ratifying an employment contract.
 See Rev. Rul.
 2004-109, 2004-50 I.R.B 958, available at www.irs.gov/irb/2004-50 IRB/ar07.html. - Taxable cost of group-term life insurance over \$50,000 included in box 1.
-See Group-term life insurance on page 8. - Cost of accident and health insurance premiums for 2%-or-more shareholder-employees paid by an S corporation, but only if not excludable under section 3121(a)(2)(B). - Employee and nonexcludable employer contributions to an MSA or HSA.
+See Group-term life insurance. - Cost of accident and health insurance premiums for 2%-or-more shareholder-employees paid by an S corporation, but only if not excludable under section 3121(a)(2)(B). - Employee and nonexcludable employer contributions to an MSA or HSA.
 However, do not include employee contributions to an HSA that were made through a cafeteria plan.
-See Archer MSA on page 6 and Health savings account (HSA) on page 8. - Employee contributions to a SIMPLE retirement account.
-See SIMPLE retirement account on page 10. - Adoption benefits.
-See Adoption benefits on page 6.

-Box 4-Social security tax withheld.
+See Archer MSA and Health savings account (HSA). - Employee contributions to a SIMPLE retirement account.
+See SIMPLE retirement account. - Adoption benefits.
+See Adoption benefits. - Box 4-Social security tax withheld.
 Show the total employee social security tax (not your share) withheld, including social security tax on tips.
-For 2012, the amount should not exceed \$4,624.20 (\$110,100 × 4.2%).
-Include only taxes withheld (or paid by you for the employee) for 2012 wages and tips.
-If you paid your employee's share, see Employee's social security and Medicare taxes paid by employer on page 7.

-Box 5-Medicare wages and tips.
+For 2014, the amount should not exceed \$7,254 (\$117,000 \times 6.2%).
+Include only taxes withheld (or paid by you for the employee) for 2014 wages and tips.
+If you paid your employee's share, see Employee's social security and Medicare taxes (or railroad retirement taxes, if applicable) paid by employer. - Box 5-Medicare wages and tips.
 The wages and tips subject to Medicare tax are the same as those subject to social security tax (boxes 3 and 7) except that there is no wage base limit for Medicare tax.
 Enter the total Medicare wages and tips in box 5.
 Be sure to enter tips that the employee reported even if you did not have enough employee funds to collect the Medicare tax for those tips.
-See Box 3-Social security wages, on page 13, for payments to report in this box.
-If you paid your employee's share of taxes, see Employee's social security and Medicare taxes paid by employer on page 7.
+See Box 3-Social security wages, for payments to report in this box.
+If you paid your employee's share of taxes, see

+Employee's social security and Medicare taxes (or railroad retirement taxes, if applicable) paid by employer.

-If you are a federal, state, or local governmental agency with employees paying only the 1.45% Medicare tax, enter the Medicare wages in this box.
-See Government employers on page 8.
+If you are a federal, state, or local governmental agency with employees paying only Medicare tax, enter the Medicare wages in this box.
+See Government employers.

 Example of how to report social security and Medicare wages.
 You paid your employee \$140,000 in wages.
-Enter in box 3 (social security wages) 110100.00 but enter in box 5 (Medicare wages and tips) 140000.00.
+Enter in box 3 (social security wages) 117000 but enter in box 5 (Medicare wages and tips) 140000.00.
 There is no limit on the amount reported in box 5.
-If the amount of wages paid was \$110,100 or less, the amounts entered in boxes 3 and 5 would be the same.
+If the amount of wages paid was \$117,000 or less, the amounts entered in boxes 3 and 5 would be the same.

 Box 6-Medicare tax withheld.
-Enter the total employee Medicare tax (not your share) withheld.
-Include only tax withheld for 2012 wages and tips.
-If you paid your employee's share of the taxes, see Employee's social security and Medicare taxes paid by employer on page 7.
+Enter the total employee Medicare tax (including any Additional Medicare Tax) withheld.
+Do not include your share.
+Include only tax withheld for 2014 wages and tips.
+If you paid your employee's share of the taxes, see Employee's social security and Medicare taxes (or railroad retirement taxes, if applicable) paid by employer.